-When Contractor technicians perform an onsite survey of the hot water systems, they will often encounter additional energy savings opportunities beyond the scope of the f.
-Integration across resource types (energy, water, air quality, etc):

-Contractor DHW program.
+When Contractor technicians perform an onsite survey of the hot water systems, they will often encounter additional energy savings opportunities beyond the scope of the Contractor DHW program.
 The opportunities will be noted and relayed to Contractor's primary contact within the customer organization.